mailsac/mailsac-integration-test-java/README.md

 ## Mailsac Java Integration Test

 This section describes how to use the JavaMail API with Mailsac and JUnit.
-We will be sending an email to Mailsac and validating with JUnit to ensure that the email ewas sent.
+We will be sending an email to Mailsac and validating with JUnit to ensure that the email was sent.
 We will also use the Unirest library to send requests to the Mailsac API, and [Jackson](https://github.com/FasterXML/jackson) to parse JSON.

 ### What is the JavaMail API?